Maui ‘Alauahio

 Past and Present

-Extinct on Lana’i, and extirpated from west Maui, ‘Alauahio now remain only on east Maui.
-They are fairly common on forested slopes of Haleakalā above 1,500 m.
+‘Alauahio are extinct on Lana’i and extirpated from West Maui, and now remain only on East Maui.
+They are fairly common on forested slopes of Haleakalā above 4,500ft, but still have a small population (~60,000 individuals) being a single island endemic.

 Conservation Efforts